malted/Wordle/README.md

 ...and giving it a name ending with `.svelte`.
 I have named mine `Header.svelte`.
 It's convention to name components in CamelCase.

-To keep things organised, I am going to put all my components in `/src/lib`.
+> 📁 For organizational purposes, I'm going to put all of my components in `/src/lib/`.

 The standout feature of the header is the game's title.
 This is super simple to implement: we can simply wrap the text in `h1` tags.